chriscdn/RHManagedObject/readme.md

 ### RHCoreDataTableViewController

 RHCoreDataTableViewController is a UITableViewController subclass that simplifies the use of NSFetchedResultsController.
-It contains most of the boilerplate code required for the different delegates, but also:
+It contains most of the boilerplate code required for the different delegates, but it also:

-* Handles updates by calling `[tableView reloadData]` instead of `-controller:didChangeObject:atIndexPath:forChangeType:newIndexPath:newIndexPath` when a large number of changes are pending (currently set to 10 or more).
+* handles updates by calling `[tableView reloadData]` instead of `-controller:didChangeObject:atIndexPath:forChangeType:newIndexPath:newIndexPath` when a large number of changes are pending (currently set to 10 or more); and
-* Has methods to add and manage a search bar.
+* provides methods to add and manage a search bar.

-Simply subclass RHCoreDataTableViewController (instead of UITableViewController) and implement the following three methods:
+You can use the class by subclassing RHCoreDataTableViewController (instead of UITableViewController) and by implementing the following methods:

 * `-fetchedResultsController`
 * `-tableView:cellForRowAtIndexPath:`